c-o-l-i-n/bing-bot/HELP.md

 5. Click "Submit"
 6. Copy the Bot ID, and paste it into the `GroupMe Bot ID` field in the `Tech Config` tab of the [Settings Google Sheet](https://go.osu.edu/bingsettings)
 7. Click "Access Token" at the top right corner of the screen, copy it, and paste it into the `GroupMe Access Token` field in the `Tech Config` tab of the [Settings Google Sheet](https://go.osu.edu/bingsettings)

-# 💻 Tech Stuff for Nerds
+8. __Important:__ Log into [Bing's Gmail account](#-what-online-accounts-are-there) and [change the forwarding address](https://support.google.com/mail/answer/10957?hl=en) to your email so you will get alerts once every 3 months [when Bing's code is about to expire](#️-code-expiration), and you can prevent that from happening.

 ## 🏃 How do I check if Bing is running?
 Either send a message in the chat "Bing, are you alive?" and see if she responds, or visit the URL of her server: https://bingbot.pythonanywhere.com/

+# 💻 Tech Stuff for Nerds

 ## 🌐 What online accounts are there?